kaspanet/kaspad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 ### NotifyUtxosChangedRequestMessage

+NotifyUtxosChangedRequestMessage registers this connection for utxoChanged notifications for the given addresses.

+This call is only available when this kaspad was started with `--utxoindex`

+See: UtxosChangedNotificationMessage

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |
 | addresses | [string](#string) | repeated |  |